moccu/barbeque/docs/index.rst

 Barbeque is a collection of custom extensions and helpers, mostly related to the Django Web framework.

-These include a commands framework, logging helpers, django-anylink, filer extensions and much much more.
+These include a commands framework, logging helpers, django-anylink, filer extensions and much more.

 Getting it